VakhoKontridze/VCore/README.md

 ## Description

-VCore is a Swift collection containing objects, functions, and extensions that I use for my projects.
+VCore is a Swift collection containing objects, functions, and extensions that I use in my projects.

 ## Structure